Philippine National Bank

 The bank became the first universal bank in the Philippines in 1980 and was acquired by tycoon Lucio Tan after it was privatized by the government in 1989.
 After its merger with the Tan-owned Allied Bank on February 9, 2013, PNB became the fifth largest private domestic bank in the country.

-To date, PNB has a total domestic footprint of 713 branches and more than 1,400 ATMs strategically located nationwide.
-PNB maintains its position as the Philippine bank with the most extensive international reach with more than 70 overseas branches, representative offices, remittance centers and subsidiaries across Asia, Europe, the Middle East, and North America.
+As of 2023, PNB is the seventh largest bank in the Philippines by assets.
+It has 713 domestic branches and more than 1,400 ATMs.
+PNB has more than 70 overseas branches, representative offices, remittance centers and subsidiaries across Asia, Europe, the Middle East, and North America.

 History

 Early years

 The Philippine National Bank was established as a government-owned banking institution on July 22, 1916.
 Its primary mandate was to provide financial services to Philippine industry and agriculture and support the government's economic development effort.
 World War I, then raging in Europe, generated huge demand for the country's major exports, namely sugar, copra, coconut oil, Manila hemp and tobacco.
 However, not much was being done to develop the industries that produced these sought-after crops since access to credit facilities was limited.
 To solve this problem, Henderson Martin, vice governor of the Philippines, together with Miguel Cuaderno (who later became Central Bank governor) drafted a charter for a national bank.